Jimmy-Mendez/Jimmy-Mendez/README.md

-Hi, my name is Jimmy Mendez and i love to build.
+Hi, my name is Jimmy Mendez and I love to build.